vlitejs/vlite/README.md

 ### Methods

-The player instance exposed the following methods, accessible when the player is ready.
+The player instance exposes the following methods, accessible when the player is ready.

 | Method                | Parameters |  Promise  | Description                       |
 | --------------------- | :--------: | :-------: | --------------------------------- |